owen-kellie-smith/how-software-actually-got-built/README.md

 # how-software-actually-gets-built

-A lightweight visual model of how software is actually built in practice — showing how development artifacts are created, selected, stored, approximated, and sometimes discarded.
+A lightweight visual model of how software is actually built in practice, focusing on what development artifacts exist and where they actually live.

 This repository contains two conceptual diagrams:

-- **Development cycle** — who creates what, and why
+- **Development cycle** — how key artifacts are created, selected, and used
 - **Where development artifacts actually live** — where those artifacts end up in real organisations

+The diagrams are descriptive rather than prescriptive.
+They reflect common trade-offs and constraints observed in day-to-day software development, rather than an idealised process.

-Deliberately omitted: formal project plans and decision records, which in practice tend to be transient, fragmented across tools, or embedded implicitly in tickets, code, and day-to-day conversations.
+Deliberately omitted: formal project plans and decision records, which in practice tend to be transient, fragmented across tools, or embedded implicitly in tickets, code, and everyday conversations.